bootprint/bootprint-openapi/README.md

 ### Handlebars partials

-About 26 Handlebars partials are used to render this swagger-html-page.
+About 26 Handlebars partials are used to render this openapi-html-page.
 The following documentation is not final yet and there are a lot of partials without real documentation, but you may already have a look at it: The [partials documentation](handlebars-partials.md) describes the partials in use and the order in which they are called.
 You can override these partials in a